OfficeDev/microsoft-teams-apps-hrsupport/README.md

 Please read the license terms applicable to this template [here](https://github.com/OfficeDev/microsoft-teams-hrsupport-app/blob/master/LICENSE).
 In addition to these terms, you agree to the following:

 - You are responsible for complying with all applicable privacy and security regulations, as well as all internal privacy and security policies of your company.
-You must also include your own privacy statement and terms of use for your app if you choose to deploy or share it broadly.
+You must also include your own privacy statement and terms of use for your app if you choose to deploy or share it broadly

 - Use and handling of any personal data collected by your app is your responsibility.
-Microsoft will not have any access to data collected through your app, and therefore is not responsible for any data related incidents.
+Microsoft will not have any access to data collected through your app, and therefore is not responsible for any data related incidents

-- Any Microsoft trademarks and logos included in this repository are property of Microsoft and should not be reused, redistributed, modified, repurposed, or otherwise altered or used outside of this repository.
+- Any Microsoft trademarks and logos included in this repository are property of Microsoft and should not be reused, redistributed, modified, repurposed, or otherwise altered or used outside of this repository

+- This project uses images from Pixabay.
+For more information see [All content on Pixabay can be used for free for commercial and noncommercial use] (https://pixabay.com/service/license/)

 ## **Getting** **Started**